OpenDSU/docssite/pages/concepts/DSU Introduction (RFC-001).md

 ---
-title: About
+title: DSU Introduction (RFC-001)
 layout: home
+parent: OpenDSU Concepts
+nav_order: 1
 ---
 # DSU Introduction (RFC-001)
 Accepted
-{: .label .label-green }
-The proposal has been accepted and has an implementation.
+{: .label .label-green } The proposal has been accepted and has an implementation.

 **Document Maintainers: Andi Gabriel Tan 2022.
 List of other contributors in Annex.
 1.**

 **Copyright: MIT license**

  **Copyright**
 Copyright © 2018-2022 Axiologic Research and Contributors.
 This document is licensed under [MIT license.](https://en.wikipedia.org/wiki/MIT_License)